 [Editor’s Note: This is Part 1 of a two part blog story.
-Check back to read Part 2!]
+Read Part 2 here.]

 The seasons of our spirituality bring us closer to our faith.
 It strengthens our intimate relationship we have with God.
 Advent is a time for us to open our hearts to joy.
 Lent brings us sorrow of the suffering Jesus endured for us and asks our hearts to self-reflect of how we can be better or do better.
 Advent brings us joy, excitement and love.

 The winter of 2014, I was pregnant with our daughter Vivian.
 This pregnancy had taken us by surprise.
 Nathan and I had suffered two miscarriages.
 Our hearts were confused and mourning when we found out we were expecting a baby to arrive in early January.
 I was scared and worried the entire pregnancy.
 Our first child, Everett, was 5 at the time.
 I filled our summer and fall with lots of lists.
 Lists of lasts things to do before the baby comes.
 Lists of last things to do with just Everett.
 Lists of doctor appointments to ensure a healthy baby.
 Little did I know our baby was working on teaching me a big lesson.